tickBit/C64-6510-code/README.md

 - ChrMandel.asm
     4 color Mandelbrot set with 8 x 8 characters

-All the both programs can be started by typing "sys 49152" in basic..
+All the programs can be started by typing "sys 49152" in basic..

 Pictures of the two programs: